 As typical in the Mamluk style of architecture planning, the qibla iwan is the largest of the 4 iwans inside the Mosque.
-The Dekkat Al-Mouballegh known as the bench of the repeater is situated at the front of the qibla iwan and is made out of marble, raised above 8 pillars and 3 piers.
-There are 2 doors opened in the Quibla wall leading to a mausoleum dome behind the mihrab, where the Sultan is rumored to be buried.
-The Mausoleum dome is 21 square meters and its decoration is similar to that of the qibla iwan.
+Which is made out of marble and known as the bench of the repeater, located in front of the qibla iwan is (Dekkat Al-Mouballegh), raised above 8 pillars and 3 piers.
+Behind the mihrab, there are 2 doors opened in the Quibla wall leading to a mausoleum dome where the Sultan is rumored to be buried.
+The Mausoleum roof is 21 square meters and its decoration is similar to that of the qibla iwan.

 Near to Mosque of Sultan Hassan you can visit :